Sol La Ti’s 20 anniversary in the press. Read this beautiful interview with Gabriele Tranchina on Winnie, an educational website for young families

 The Business Side of Running a Business

 In 2000 Ms Tranchina finally bought a computer and paper class lists became past tense.
-It was always easy for Ms Tranchina to teach and manage the office work, but to run a business successfully was something she had to work on very hard.
-The reason learning about marketing and advertising was so important, was due to the fact that the area was thriving with other competing programs for this age group, including another large MT center just 12 blocks away.
+It was always easy for Ms Tranchina to teach and manage the office work.
+But running a business successfully required to get sassy and learn about marketing.

 9/11 and the years that followed